AGH-Blockchain/defi-101/readme.md

 This is a basic proof of concept.
 There are many things to improve:

 - implement the constant product formula
+- add a withdraw script
 - allow for multiple token pairs in a single contract
 - audit security of the contract (left some vulnerabilities on purpose)
 - add a fee to the swap
 - add a minimalistic frontend
 - extent the test suite to multiple Liquidity Providers (LPs)
+- create detailed documentation and code comments

 ## License